-(1) is in hand of Furuhjelm's clerk or scribe, apparently transliterated from a lost Cyrillic original, probably collected by Hiermonk Nikita of Kenai mission [who visited Eyak every summer from 1855-1867], probably in 1861.
+(1) is in hand of Furuhjelm's clerk or scribe, apparently transliterated from a lost Cyrillic original, probably collected by Hiermonk Nikita of Kenai mission, who visited Eyak every other summer from 1855-1867, probably in 1861.

 |Citation||Yakutat language.
 (1) NAA.
 BAE ms. 537.
 6 pp. (2) Copy by George Gibbs.
 NAA, BAE ms. 6 pp. (3) IN Gibbs and Dall, Contributions to North American Ethnology , Vol. I, Tribes of the Extreme Northwest.
 (BAE, 1877) pp. 122-133.|

 Users may experience a delay when accessing digital files.
 If your browser times out, simply wait a minute or so and then reload the page.
 The delay is caused by the mass storage system occasionally needing to load data into the disk cache.